pineapplemachine/PyDwarf/readme.md

 ## Modding using PyDwarf

-If you're interested in writing your own mods for PyDwarf or in understanding its more advanced features, take a look at [this tutorial](docs/tutorial.md), which goes into detail about how to use PyDwarf and how to write mods using it.
+If you're interested in writing your own mods for PyDwarf or in understanding its more advanced features, take a look at [this tutorial](docs/modding.md), which goes into detail about how write mods using PyDwarf.

 ![Image of a flying female bear](images/logo_transparent.png)